JosephPVera/DFT-calculations/DFT/relax-DOS-BS/readme.md

    ```bash
    st
    ```
-6. If all works are finished, use the following commands for check your outcomes
+6. If all calculations are finished, use the following commands for check your outcomes
    ```bash
    toten */OUTCAR
    vaspout */OUTCAR